 Tool #3 — 8×8 VoIP Speed Test

 8×8 has solutions for cloud-based business voice, video conferencing, messaging, and contact centers.
-Whether you’re seeking a simple VoIP phone system for your small business or an all-in-one communications suite, 8×8 has you covered.
-Over one million business users across the globe rely on 8×8 for VoIP communication.
+Over three million business users across the globe rely on 8×8 for VoIP communication.

 It’s trusted by big names like Farmers Insurance, McDonald’s, and RE/MAX.
 8×8 is best known for its industry-leading security compliance, reliability, and limitless scalability.